The Boulevard Mall: History

-Opening and operation (1968–2013)
+Opening and owner changes (1968–2013)

+Sears opened on November 17, 1965, with the mall project known by that point as the Boulevard Shopping Center.
+The Broadway store opened on October 17, 1966.

-The Boulevard Mall opened at 10:00 a.m. on March 6, 1968, with a ribbon-cutting ceremony attended by Nevada governor Paul Laxalt and Nevada state senator Floyd Lamb.
-The Boulevard was the first enclosed, climate-controlled shopping mall to open in Nevada.
-The mall's theme at that time was meant to resemble a European village.
-Its signature entrance was designed by John Graham Jr., who had also designed the Space Needle tower in Seattle, Washington.
+The Boulevard Mall itself opened at 10:00 a.m. on March 6, 1968, with a ribbon-cutting ceremony attended by Nevada governor Paul Laxalt and Nevada state senator Floyd Lamb.
+It measured 750000 sqft, and was the second indoor mall in Las Vegas; the smaller Charleston Plaza, with approximately 300000 sqft, had opened several years earlier and operated until 1988.

-The mall was popular among tourists because of its close proximity to the Las Vegas Strip, located approximately a mile and a half west of the mall.
-The Boulevard Mall became one of the top shopping spots in the Las Vegas Valley, resulting in Maryland Parkway becoming a popular retail corridor.
+The Boulevard Mall was popular among tourists because of its close proximity to the Las Vegas Strip, located approximately a mile and a half west.
+It became one of the top shopping spots in the Las Vegas Valley, resulting in Maryland Parkway becoming a popular retail corridor.
 The mall was financially successful during the 1970s, but experienced a loss in customers after the 1981 opening of the nearby Fashion Show Mall on the Las Vegas Strip.
 The mall would further be affected by other retail centers on the Strip, as well as the Galleria at Sunset mall in nearby Henderson, Nevada.

+In its early years, the Boulevard Mall changed ownership several times.
+In December 1969, it was sold to Chrysler Realty Corporation, based in Detroit.
+Balcor Realty Investors, based in Chicago, purchased it in 1974, for $21 million.
+The mall was sold again in 1978, for $31.5 million.
+The new owners were MEPC American Properties Inc. (a subsidiary of the British MEPC) and Schroder Real Estate.
+MEPC later became the sole owner.

 The Boulevard Mall was remodeled in 1984.
 A major expansion and renovation began in October 1990, and was completed in August 1992, at a cost of $60 million.
-It included the opening of a fourth new anchor store Dillard's.
 The expansion added approximately 150000 sqft of retail space, as well as a 24000 sqft food court, and three multi-tiered parking decks.
-A surveillance system was also installed throughout the mall, and included 140 cameras, as well as horseback and bicycle security, and a security podium.
+A 140-camera surveillance system was also installed throughout the mall, while horseback and bicycle patrols were added in the parking lot.